AVSystem/Anjay-mbedos-client/README.md

-This example project mainly targets the STM32L496AG-DISCOVERY development kit [P-L496G-CELL02](https://www.st.com/en/evaluation-tools/p-l496g-cell02.html) along with the optional [X-NUCLEO-IKS02A1](https://www.st.com/en/ecosystems/x-nucleo-iks02a1.html) sensor board.
+This example project mainly targets the STM32L496AG-DISCOVERY development kit [P-L496G-CELL02](https://www.st.com/en/evaluation-tools/p-l496g-cell02.html) along with the **optional** [X-NUCLEO-IKS02A1](https://www.st.com/en/ecosystems/x-nucleo-iks02a1.html) sensor board.

-However, the code should run with basic functionality on any officially supported board by mbedOS: https://os.mbed.com/platforms, having at least 512K flash and 32K of memory and additional SPI chip for configuration persistence, with the exception that the network setup will need to be implemented (see NetworkService class in main.cpp).
+However, the code should run with basic functionality on any [officially supported board by Mbed OS](https://os.mbed.com/platforms), having at least 512K flash and 32K of memory and additional SPI chip for configuration persistence, with the exception that the network setup will need to be implemented (see NetworkService class in main.cpp).

-It uses [mbedOS](https://www.mbed.com/en/platform/mbed-os/) as the base operating system.
+It uses [mbed OS](https://www.mbed.com/en/platform/mbed-os/) as the base operating system.

 The following LwM2M Objects are supported in this application: